lywaterman/luamongo-1.00/README.md

 # A Lua driver for mongodb

-this lua driver is working on legacy 1.00+, for older dirver use luamongo
+this lua driver is working on legacy 1.00 and 1.00+, for older dirver use luamongo

 ## Wiki Documentation